tmr08c/basicbrogrammer.github.io/content/articles/when-a-simple-react-context-gets-out-of-hand.md

  - No added dependencies.
  - No side effects on global state that have to be memorized.
  - Each interation is mapped to a single encapsulated action.
- - Gabe and Zach can you think of any other benefits?

 Putting it all together.